petriQore/petriqore.github.io/_posts/2025-04-06-squ1rrelCTF.md

 ## Metadata (cloud)

-Looking at the task name and category, i immediately remembered a task i had previously solved in a cloud vulnerability website called [flaws](http://flaws.cloud).
+Looking at the task name and category, i immediately remembered a task i had previously solved in a cloud vulnerability website called ```flaws.cloud```

 Basically, ec2 instances have metadata that can be accessed via a special IP address.
 This metadata includes information about the instance, such as its ID, type, and security credentials.